-Program/CIP Code: BUSN.AS/24.0101

-Accreditation: Accreditation Council for Business Schools and Programs
+Program/CIP Code: BUSN.AS/24.0101 Credits Required: 60 Division: Math, Science and Business Technology Contact: businessprograms@kckcc.edu Accreditation: Accreditation Council for Business Schools and Programs

 This transfer program is designed to meet general education requirements for students planning to transfer to a four-year college or university program in Business.
 Students should contact the Business program coordinator and the four-year college of their choice to obtain the course requirements of the transfer institution.
 Any deviation from the program must be approved by the Dean of Math, Science and Business Technology.